-- 1) Telemetered data for each meter required in preceding Section VIII.L shall be telemetered to DEC's designated Control Center via a dedicated data circuit (See M.3 for an exception.) - 2) The Generator Owner shall purchase and install a Remote Terminal Unit (RTU) of a DEC approved vendor to enable the Company and, if required, PJM to monitor the status of the data points at the Generator Owner's site and to control certain breakers, if required.
-This RTU shall utilize DNP 3.0 protocol, or other such protocol compatible with the existing Supervisory Control System at the Company.
+- 1. Telemetered data for each meter required in preceding Section X, D shall be telemetered to DEC's designated Control Center via a dedicated data circuit (see line 3 below for an exception). - 2.
+The Generator Owner shall purchase and install a Remote Terminal Unit (RTU) of a DEC approved vendor to enable the Company and, if required, PJM to monitor the status of the data points at the Generator Owner's site and to control certain breakers, if required.
+This RTU shall utilize DNP 3.0 protocol, or other such protocol compatible with the existing Supervisory Control System at the - Company.
 Required data points are listed in M.6 below.
-In addition, the Generator shall supply a data link for transmitting the telemetry data between the Generator Owner's RTU and the appropriate DEC Control Center. - 3) A generator or aggregate generation of 10 MW or less behind a Point of Common Coupling that is exporting energy and/or capacity to PJM may send telemetry data for the Point of Common Coupling and generator meters to PJM via an internet option in lieu of sending telemetry directly to DEC.
+In addition, the Generator shall supply a data link for transmitting the telemetry data between the Generator Owner's RTU and the appropriate DEC Control Center. - 3.
+A generator or aggregate generation of 10 MW, or less, behind a Point of Common Coupling that is exporting energy and/or capacity to PJM may send telemetry data for the Point of Common Coupling and generator meters to PJM via an internet option in lieu of sending telemetry directly to DEC.
 The Generator Owner must authorize PJM to resend the telemetry data to DEC.
 DEC may still require direct telemetry under special circumstances.
 The required data points are listed in M.6 below.
-PJM should be contacted for detailed information on the internet option.

-- 4) Specific data points will vary depending upon on the size of the interconnected generation.
+PJM should be contacted for detailed information on the internet option. - 4.
+Specific data points will vary depending upon on the size of the interconnected generation.
 Analog telemetry and status indication points are listed below in M.6.
-In addition, certain control functions may be required to allow remote dispatch of generation or for isolating the generation from the DEC System in the event of a System Emergency.
-Specific monitoring and control requirements will be determined on a case-by-case basis. - 5) Remote tripping capability by DEC System Operations is required for all generator interconnections larger than 2 MW or interconnected at 12.47 kV or higher voltage, as noted below in M.6. - 6) Telemetry and control requirements by generator capacity: - Units 25 kw to 2 MW Capacity

-Generation MW and MVAR Output, MW-Hours and MVAR-Hours for each generator if Standby Tariff applies.
+In addition, certain control functions may be required to allow remote dispatch of generation or for isolating the generation from the DEC system in the event of a system emergency.
+Specific monitoring and control requirements will be determined on a case-by-case basis. - 5.
+Remote tripping capability by DEC system Operations is required for all generator interconnections larger than 2 MW or interconnected at 12.47 kV or higher voltage, as noted below in line 6. - 6.
+Telemetry and control requirements by generator capacity: - a.
+Units 25 kW to 2 MW Capacity - 1) Generation MW and MVar Output, MWh and MVarh for each generator if Standby Tariff applies.

-- Units Greater Than 2 MW to 10 MW Capacity - a) Point of Common Coupling MW, MVAR, MW-Hours, MVAR-Hours, Amp Flow on each Point of Common Coupling. - b) Generation Bus and Point of Common Coupling Bus Voltages. - Status indication of generator breaker(s) and Point of Common Coupling breaker/ switch. - d) Remote generator breaker tripping capability by DEC System Operations. - e) Generation MW and MVAR Output, MW-Hours and MVAR-Hours for each generator if Standby Tariff applies.
+- b.
+Units Greater Than 2 MW to 10 MW Capacity - 1) Point of Common Coupling MW, MVar, MWh, MVarh, Amp Flow on each Point of Common Coupling. - 2) Generation Bus and Point of Common Coupling Bus Voltages. - 3) Status indication of generator breaker(s) and Point of Common Coupling breaker/ switch. - 4) Remote generator breaker tripping capability by DEC system Operations. - 5) Generation MW and MVar Output, MWh and MVarh for each generator, if the Standby Tariff applies.

 The Generator Owner's RTU shall connect directly to DEC.
-For PJM projects, the required telemetry data may be re-transmitted to DEC.
+For PJM projects, the required telemetry data may be retransmitted to DEC.
 If data is retransmitted by PJM, the Generator Owner shall grant PJM permission to retransmit the data to DEC.